AntonC9018/uni_java/lab1/Java_Laborator_1.md

             {
                 System.out.println("Train has a different number of passengers than the empty car.");
             }

-            // Set the number of passengers in the empty car equal to the number of passengers in the train.
-            // Note that this would invalidate the integrity of the empty car, since the passenger weight
-            // vector is not adjusted accordingly, so realistically this change should not be even allowed.
-            // The setter ideally should take an array of weights to use to adjust the vector.
-            // Come to think of it, the vector setter should also adjust the number of passengers accordingly,
-            // or this action shouldn't even be allowed. emptyCar.setNumPassengers(train.getNumPassengers());
+            emptyCar.setNumPassengers(train.getNumPassengers());

             // The train has the same amount of passengers, since we've just adjusted the car.